- Home

 Job Description

-The Senior IAS Officer job description includes framing and implementing the policies and also reviewing them.
-A Senior IAS Officer manages and responds to the emergency situations like natural disasters.
+The IAS Officer job description includes framing and implementing the policies and also reviewing them.
+An IAS Officer manages and responds to emergencies like natural disasters.
+IAS officers handle diverse responsibilities, from policy formulation to crisis management, and work across various departments to facilitate effective governance at the district, state, or national level.

 Salary Description

-The IAS Officer salary in India after 8 years of service is Rs 1,31,200 per month or Rs 15.75 lakh per year.
+The IAS Officer's salary in India after 8 years of service is Rs 1,31,200 per month or Rs 15.75 lakh per year.

 What is the job outlook for IAS Officer?